-The DLAU provides services to students with disabilities within the University's equity framework and in accordance with the Disability Discrimination Act 1992 and Disability Standards for Education 2005.
+Accessibility Services provides services to students with disability within the University's equity framework and in accordance with the Disability Discrimination Act 1992 and Disability Standards for Education 2005.

-The DLAU works to support the development of learning and working environments that maximise participation in University life by students with a disability.
+Accessibility Services works to support the development of learning and working environments that maximise participation in University life by students with disability.

-The DLAU employs Disability and Learning Access Officers (DLAO), their role is to:
+The Accessibility Services employs Accessibility Officers, their role is to:

-- work within the Student Access, Progression and Wellbeing Policy; - negotiate tailored services to meet the individual needs of students with a disability; - ensure that the academic standards and inherent requirements of a program or course are not compromised - raise community awareness about disability and access issues - participate in policy development in relation to the University's obligations under anti-discrimination legislation.
+- work within the Student Access, Progression and Wellbeing Policy; - negotiate tailored services to meet the individual needs of students with disability; - ensure that the academic standards and inherent requirements of a course or unit are not compromised; - raise community awareness about disability and access issues; - participate in policy development in relation to the University's obligations under anti-discrimination legislation.